huggingface/blog/searching-the-hub.md

 - You can delete keys with `del model_args[key]` *or* with `del model_args.key`
 - That clean `__repr__` we saw earlier

-One very key concept to note though, is that if a key contains a number or special character it **must** be indexed as a dictionary, and *not* as an object.
+One very important concept to note though, is that if a key contains a number or special character it **must** be indexed as a dictionary, and *not* as an object.

 ```python
 >>> from huggingface_hub.utils.endpoint_helpers import AttributeDictionary